mjbagheri2545/manga-store/README.md

 Reusable CLI scripts for repetitive tasks like:
 - Seeding
 - Feature generation
-- Cleanup operations

 ### ✅ Advanced Team-Ready Dev Config
-Fully configured for smooth team development:
-- **Git hooks** using `Husky` and `lint-staged`
+Strictly configured for scalable teamwork — enforced on both **client** and **server**:
+- **Git Hooks via Husky** for pre-commit checks
+- **Lint-Staged** for running checks only on staged files
-- **Madge** for automated module dependency graph analysis
+- **Madge** for visualizing and enforcing module boundaries
-  > Detects circular dependencies and visualizes the structure
-- **Strict linting and formatting** with ESLint and Prettier
-- Separate ESLint configs for various scripts
+- **ESLint Plugin Boundary** ensures each feature is isolated and can't import from other features
+- **ESLint Plugin Sort Imports** enforces consistent import order across the project
+- **ESLint & Prettier** for strict formatting and linting
+- All checks are automatically run in `pre-commit` hooks to prevent bad code from being pushed

 ### ✅ JWT Authentication System
 Full implementation of:
 - Registration
 - Login
-- Token-based access with refresh/expiration

 ### ✅ Advanced Logging System
 Custom logger using **Winston**: